The 2025 State of Employee Safety Report

 Employee safety monitoring is a safety solution that utilizes live location data and/or a panic button system to monitor and protect employees who may be in harm’s way during a job or task.
 Employee safety monitoring is a great supplement to safety training such as first-aid and situational awareness.

-There are lots of technology options that can support a larger safety management system and help businesses protect their employees.
+There are many technology options that can support a larger safety management system and help businesses protect their employees.
 Threat intelligence systems, employee safety monitoring, business travel risk management, and emergency communication systems are all tools that can reinforce your safety program.
 Technology can support informed decision-making and timely action to ensure your employees’ safety.

 You can find many resources and workplace safety tips for improving your employee safety program here at AlertMedia.
 Check out The Employee Safety Podcast to hear advice and stories from experts and safety leaders doing this work every day.